nosduco/nforwardauth/README.md

 nforwardauth uses a `passwd` file to store valid credentials.
 Currently, it only supports username and password combinations (similar to that of HTTP basic auth).

+***Note: You can still pass basic auth in the URL and skip the login page.
+This compatibility exists for applications like nzb360.***

 ## Getting started

 #### How the `passwd` file works